-Should any concerns arise in relation to any child in relation to their safety and welfare ---Academy will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare Whitemoor Academy will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.6 E.safety/Online safety
+6.6 Online safety

 Mobile phones, laptops, iPads, and other on-line type products are integrated into all our lives.
-Many are used within our school.
+Many are used within our academy.
 However, there are those that seek to use these for their own or others gratification.
 The link below provides more information on on-line safety and cover issues such as:

-- $\cdot$ Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour - · Child sexual exploitation and trafficking - The impact of new technologies on sexual behaviour, for example sexting.
+- Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour - Child sexual exploitation and trafficking - The impact of new technologies on sexual behaviour, for example sexting.

-http://swgfl.org.uk/news/News/E-Safety/Making-Sense-of-the-New-Online-Safety-Standards
+http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards

-......
-Academy takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to Aspire's e-safety/online policy and the acceptable user policy for staff.
+Whitemoor Academy take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer Whitemoor Academy e-safety/online policy and the acceptable user policy for staff.